b-hayes/swarmarr/README.md

 ```SHELL
 docker compose up -d
 ```
-You should see a bunch of donloading and installing etc and then confirmation that all services are running.
+You should see a bunch of downloading and installing and then confirmation that all services are running.
 You should see a bunch of folders appear in the config root for each service.
 You want to back these up if you reinstall your OS.